OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ## Preventing bad actors

-One flaw in this process is it assumes developers don't go into the deployment process and disable or delete the manual intervention steps.
+One flaw in this process is it assumes developers don’t go into the deployment process and disable or delete the manual intervention steps.
 Trust, but verify is our recommended approach.

 For starters, we are working on a process as code that integrates with Git.
 If it integrates with Git, it can then go through a pull request process.